RICE UNIVERSITY’S TWILIGHT EPIPHANY SKYSPACE

-Take the trek to Rice University for a truly unique experience at the James Turrell Twilight Epiphany Skyspace (pictured above).
+Take the trek to Rice University for a truly unique experience at the James Turrell Twilight Epiphany Skyspace.
 Built in 2012, this art installation is a cross between a space-inspired structure and an imitation of a natural sunrise or sunset.
 From the upper sitting area, visitors can view the splendor of Houston’s skyline.
 From the lower level, you can look past the alternating lights into the starry sky.
-The light show takes place twice per day, Wednesday – Sunday.
-It’s closed on Tuesdays.
+The light show takes place twice per day, Wednesday – Sunday, but closed on Tuesdays.

 A different kind of beauty awaits you at Smither Park.
 Located on the East End of town, the park showcases work from hundreds of artists from all over the U.S., many of whom used recycled materials to create colorful mosaic masterpieces.
 Other features include a 400-foot memory wall, an amphitheater, meditation area, covered pavilion, an interactive sculpture and more.
 If you’re looking for something to do, Smither Park often has lots of events such as concerts and movie screenings.

-Everything is bigger in Texas, so it’s no wonder Houston boasts the largest urban wilderness preserve in the country at Armand Bayou.
-You can explore a forest and wetlands from the boardwalk or hang out with the 370 creatures that call the area home.
-There’s also the Bison Observation Deck, a children’s discovery area and the Martyn Farm Site, which takes you back in time to 1890’s Texas.
+Everything is bigger in Texas, so it’s no wonder Houston’s Armand Bayou boasts one of the largest urban wilderness preserves in the country.
+The bayou’s ecosytem is pretty incredible, containing 2,500 acres of the natural wetlands forest, prairie and marsh habitats.
+Keep an eye open for any of the 370 creatures that call the area home.
+There’s also the Bison Observation Deck, a children’s discovery area and the Martyn Farm Site, which harkens back to 1890s Texas.

 WAUGH BRIDGE BAT COLONY

-An outing that includes a trip to see hundreds of thousands of bats in one place may not sound like the best thing ever, but trust us, it is.
+An outing that includes a trip to see hundreds of thousands of bats in one place may not sound like your traditional sightseeing adventure, but it’s a must see.
 The Waugh Bridge Bat Colony is home to Mexican free-tailed bats that come out at night.
 Unlike other bat colonies that migrate south for the winter, these creatures stay in Houston year-round.
 You can check out the bats from the observation deck in Buffalo Bayou Park.
 Just remember, bat etiquette means no camera flashes or bright light, no loud noises and no touching grounded bats for any reason.
-Enjoy!

-Canopy trees, winding pathways and quiet serenity await at the Glenwood Cemetery just one mile from downtown Houston.
-This picturesque final resting place dates back to the late 1800s and includes headstones from more than a century ago.
-A large Oak tree, said to be about 130 years old, acts as a centerpiece to an already beautifully landscaped area.
+Canopy trees, winding pathways and quiet serenity await at the Glenwood Cemetery.
+Only one mile from downtown Houston, this picturesque final resting place dates back to the late 1800s and includes headstones from more than a century ago.
+A large oak tree, said to be about 130 years old, acts as a centerpiece to an already beautifully landscaped area.
 Elaborate statues, water features and wrought-iron gates decorate the 88 acres of green space.
-Glenwood Cemetery is one of Houston’s best-kept secrets.
+Glenwood Cemetery is definitely one of Houston’s best-kept secrets.